-At the mid-point of the Moselle River, which winds its manner through the coronary heart of Europe, is a place in which 3 international locations meet: Luxembourg, Germany, France.
-It turned into here, nearly 34 years in the past, wherein the idea of a Europe without boundaries changed into born.
+At the mid-point of the Moselle River, which winds its manner through the coronary heart of Europe, is a place in which three international locations meet: Luxembourg, Germany, and France.
+It turned here, nearly 34 years ago, the idea of a Europe without boundaries changed.
+Many humans are familiar with the Schengen Agreement, which permits the loose movement of people and goods between the 26 member states in Europe.
+Those with a Schengen Visa can freely tour more than half the European continent.

 Not only a historical agreement

 Luxembourg’s place on the tripoint with France and Germany became a symbolic preference, as it’s a form of a miniature model of Europe.
-There became no higher location to decide on the idea of open borders than on the junction of three.
+There became no higher location to decide on the idea of open borders than the junction of three.
 By doing this, the preliminary signatories devoted themselves to their reason and showed what they hoped to acquire.

-““This idea of open borders was a bit of a utopia.
+“This idea of open borders was a bit of a utopia.
 In 1985, you couldn’t believe that there would be open borders, especially among Germany and France.
 This became quite amazing,” Martina Kneip, director of the European Museum Schengen, informed DW.

 For many, the main destination is the European Museum Schengen.

 Out front, the “Columns of Nations” symbolically represent every one of the 26 international locations in the Schengen Area with a metallic superstar sculpture.
-On the rest of the rectangular, flags of all of the member international locations wave inside the wind.
+On the rest of the rectangular, flags of all member international locations wave inside the wind.

 Inside, visitors can witness the Schengen Agreement’s signing and its effect and legacy throughout Europe and the world through interactive displays and archival photos.
 In a pitcher case against the lower back wall, 30 customs officers’ provider caps from throughout Europe remind visitors of the formalities that a move-border tour once entailed.